AndrewCRichards/SenseHatShowIP/README.md

 of a Raspberry Pi with Sense Hat attached, enabling the Pi to announce its' IP address so that a remote system can use the IP address to connect to it (using ssh etc).
-The program logic relies on the target address (some_external_address) being routable, so if you're running this on a network not connected to the Internet or lacking a default route you'll need to alter some_external_address to an address that the Pi can reach on your network.
+The program logic relies on the target address in external_IP_and_port being routable, so if you're running this on a network not connected to the Internet or lacking a default route you'll need to alter external_IP_and_port to use an address that the Pi can reach on your network.

 It should be helpful for workshops using Raspberry Pis with Sense Hats